Safety : Home & Community

 Working with the community to keep people and families with autism safe:

-Locative Tech and Equipment
+Locative Tech and Additional Resources

-We’re committed to helping families keep their loved ones safe, especially those who are prone to wandering.
-That’s why we offer funding and support for locative technology and equipment, including SafetyNet Tracking bracelets.
-Caregivers can apply to receive these bracelets, which include a Transmitter Bracelet, Tester, and 6-month supply of batteries and straps – a $499 value – at no cost.
-We also aim to expand access to the SafetyNet Tracking System by bringing it to one new community area each year for the next three years.
+Caregivers in covered areas can apply to receive these bracelets, which include a Transmitter Bracelet, Tester, and 6-month supply of batteries and straps – a $550 value – at no cost.
 This ensures that first responders have the tools they need to help locate and safely return people with autism who may wander or get lost.

-Community Police and First Responder Initiatives
+First Responder and Community Police Initiatives